 |Bond Yield||6.69||0.15 %||Dec 17|

-Consumer prices in October increased 1.1% over the previous month, according to the inflation index elaborated by the National Statistics Institute (INDEC) covering the city of Buenos Aires.
+Consumer prices in February increased 4.0% over the previous month, according to the inflation index reported by the National Statistics Institute (INDEC) covering the city of Buenos Aires.

 April 9, 2016

 In February, exports expanded 6.7% over the same month last year, which was significantly above the 1.3% increase observed in the previous month and marked the best result since June 2013.

 The Universidad Torcuato di Tella (UTDT) consumer confidence index increased from 45.6 in February to 48.2 in March, thus recovering from the lowest level in over a year.

 March 14, 2016